Using sudo to allow non-root users to perform root level functions

 The syntax for using sudo is fairly simple, you specify the name of the command preceded by 'sudo'.
 For example, if a user needed to run /sbin/chown, you could run it with the command:

-Which would then prompt you for the root password and then run the command.
+This will then prompt you for the root password first and then run the command.
 You can configure sudo to allow access to files by using the root password, the user's own password, or with no password.

 Configuring who's password to use